 - (a) Open space standards. - (1) To encourage the preservation of natural open space qualities that may exist on a site and to provide opportunities for active and passive recreation, all newly constructed multiple family developments shall provide a minimum 20 percent of the gross site area as designated and permanently reserved open space.
 For the purposes of this subsection, the term "newly constructed multiple family developments" shall not include multiple family developments created through only construction or improvements to the interior of an existing building(s).
-Indoor or covered recreation space may count toward this open space requirement.

-(A) To ensure usable open space, at least one common open space area shall be provided within the development that is at least 500 square feet in size and has a minimum dimension of 20 feet for all sides.
+Indoor or covered recreation space may count toward this open space requirement. - (A) To ensure usable open space, at least one common open space area shall be provided within the development that is at least 500 square feet in size and has a minimum dimension of 20 feet for all sides.

 This project includes seven units.
-Therefore, a common open space area of at least 500 square feet is provided, as shown on the Preliminary Site Plan in Exhibit A. This standard is met.
+Therefore, a common open space area of at least 500 square feet is provided, as shown on the Preliminary Site Plan in Exhibit A. This standard does not prohibit this area from being located in a required setback, nor does it prohibit the landscaping within this area shown on the Preliminary Plan.
+This standard is met.